12 Superfoods to Help You Eat Healthy for $1 or Less

 Cost per serving (1 cup): 25¢

 Why cabbage is so good for you: Like kale, cabbage is a cruciferous vegetable and diets rich in cruciferous vegetables are linked to lower rates of cancer.
-It’s also is an excellent source of vitamins C and K, and delivers fiber and detoxifying sulfur compounds.
+It's also is an excellent source of vitamins C and K, and delivers fiber and detoxifying sulfur compounds.
 Red cabbage also boasts anthocyanins, an antioxidant thought to keep your heart healthy and brain sharp.
-Plus it’s very low in calories (22 per cup).
+Plus it's very low in calories (22 per cup) and one of the cheapest veggies in the produce department.

 *The average prices were gathered from online grocery stores in 2018.
 Although the cost of these foods may differ from store to store, these are all healthy foods that are generally a good value relative to the nutrition they provide.